LAEQ/vifeco/README.md

 For gradle installation please check https://gradle.org/install/

 To compile and run Vifeco we recommand to use Liberica JDK 11 LTS from BellSoft.
 It is available for all the major platforms and comes bundled with Javafx.
 Linux and MacOS we recommand to use SDKMAN to install and manage multiple JDK/JRE.
 Windows users must download it directly from Bellsoft website and configure their environement manually (PATH, JAVA_HOME).

-For OpenJDK, you must install JavaFX separately and configure it at compile and runtime.
+With OpenJDK, you must install JavaFX separately and configure it at compile and runtime.

 SDKMAN: https://sdkman.io/